jedi-academy/learn-4711/data/syllabus.md

 period.
 Missed readings or lab work will need to be made up by the student.

 ## Course schedule

 **Week & Material Covered**
 1 Introduction to MVC Webapps
 2 MVC Frameworks
-3 CodeIgniter & Controllers
+3 Collaborative Workflow
-4 Routing & Templating
+4 Controllers & Routing
-5 Models
+5 Responses
-6 Views
+6 Relational Models
-7 Midterm exam week (none for this course)
+7 Entities
-8 Forms Handling
+8 Non-relational models
-9 Building on CodeIgniter
+9 Representation Glue - XML
-10 Representation Glue - XML & JSON
+10 Representation Glue - JSON
-11 Transport Glue - HTTP
+11 Transport Glue
 12 Application Glue - REST
-13 Authentication & Review
+13 Authentication
-15 Final Exam Week
+14 Final exam week

 This course does not have a midterm.
 Students may request an individual or team interview with the instructor.
 Refer to the organizer on the course hub home page for more detailed schedule information.

 ## Assignments
-1 – Basic webapp - End of week 5
+1 – RESTish backend - Create and access model data, with JSON data exchange (End of week 5)
-2 – Moderate webapp- End of week 10
+2 – RESTful resource - Full model CRUD, supporting JSON data exchange (End of week 9)
+3 - RESTful API service - Add service API, with XML support added to CRUD (End of week 13)

 ## BCIT policy
 The following statements are in accordance with the BCIT Policies 5101, 5102, 5104, and 7507, and their accompanying procedures.
 To review these policies and procedures please click on the links below.